nikolasjdawson/behavioral-ds.github.io/content/home/intro.md

 active = true  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

-title = "Behavioural Data Science" subtitle = ""
+title = "Behavioral Data Science" subtitle = ""

 [design]